CovHackSoc/AnnounceBot3000/src/service/messenger/README.md

 # Messenger

-Uses a instance of Firefox under marionette to most messages.
+Uses a instance of Firefox under marionette to post messages to a group chat / person.

-Facebook doesn't provide an actual API for this, so I had to do this.
+Facebook doesn't provide an actual API for sending messages to group chats, so I had to do instrument a browser.
 But in all honesty this is much easier to do that deal with their awful API.